JoeStrout/Farmtronics/ROADMAP.md

 ## Features of Uncertain Fate

-The features below are under consideration, but may not make they unbalance the game, are impractical to implement, etc.
+The features below are under consideration, but may not make it if they unbalance the game, are impractical to implement, etc.

 - bots can craft things (including other bots)
 - bots can buy/sell goods at shops